 The Male Trail – Frequently Asked Questions

-The Male Trail is open to men and boys over the age of 12.
-Anyone aged 12 – 15 must be accompanied by a male adult who is registered to participate in the event and over the age of 21 at all times.
-There will be specific check-in desks for under-16 walkers and responsible adults must ensure that they are present at the time of check-in at the beginning and end of the event, as well as throughout the walk.
-Each adult can be responsible for up to three 12-15 year olds at the event.
+The Male Trail is open to anyone aged 8 or over.
+Anyone aged 8 – 15 must be accompanied at all times by an adult who is registered to participate in the event and over the age of 21.
+Responsible adults must ensure that they are present at the time of check-in at the beginning and end of the event, as well as throughout the walk.
+Each adult can be responsible for up to three 8-15-year-olds at the event.

 The average walking speed of a human is about three miles an hour, so we’d anticipate it will take just under 3 hours to complete the route without any stops.
-With so many conveniently placed refreshment stops, however, we’d probably allow for a little more time on top of that to make sure you arrive back at the Rugby Club before kick-off at 5pm!
+With so many conveniently placed refreshment stops, however, we’ve allowed for a little more time on top of that to make sure you arrive back at the Rugby Club before the Six Nations kick-off at 5pm!

-To make sure everyone is back in time to take their place in front of one of the giant screens for the rugby, we are asking everyone to arrive at 11am.
-There will then be a warm-up at 11.20 (which will be the Haka!) and we aim to get everyone away by 11.30am.
+To make sure everyone is back in time to take their place in front of one of the giant screens for the rugby, we’re asking everyone to arrive at 11am.
+There will then be a warm-up at 11.20 and we aim to get everyone away by 11.30am.

 Entry fees are charged at £28 for adults and £20 for those aged under 18.

-No!!
-It is a common misconception that this is the case!
-However, events are expensive things to run and we always want to make sure they are affordable to be a part of.
+No. It is a common misconception that this is the case!
+However, events are expensive to run and we always want to make sure they are affordable for our participants.
 With that in mind, your entry fee only covers the cost of running the event.
-We rely on sponsorship and fundraising to help to support our patient care.
-We look after more than 2,000 people across South Devon each year, most of whom are going through the darkest days imaginable, so your fundraising and donations are what really makes a difference to us being able to help them.
+We rely on sponsorship and fundraising to fund our patient care.
+Rowcroft provides specialist care and support to more than 2,000 people across South Devon each year, many of whom are going through the hardest times imaginable, and it is your fundraising and donations that really make such a difference in helping us to offer this care to our patients and families.

 I have a severe medical condition which I am worried will affect my ability to complete the course, so can I walk with a friend? +